tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/contrailctl.rst

 Using contrailctl to Configure Services Within Containers
 =========================================================

-Starting with Contrail 4.0, some subsystems of Contrail are delivered as Docker containers.
-The ``contrailctl`` tool is a set of commands that enable a user to make some changes to the configuration file within a Contrail container.
+Starting with Release 4.0, some subsystems of Tungsten Fabric are delivered as Docker containers.
+The ``contrailctl`` tool is a set of commands that enable a user to make some changes to the configuration file within a Tungsten Fabric container.

 -  `What is contrailctl?`_